 HeadCount is a giant team effort between musicians, concert promoters, and volunteers.
 We have street teams in most major cities, and affiliations with over 100 touring musicians including Dave Matthews Band, JAY-Z, Wilco, Phish, and the Dixie Chicks, just to name a few.
 Whenever they play a concert in a major city, our street teams are there registering voters.
 All over the country, almost every night of the week, our volunteers are at live music events registering voters and rallying other music fans to take control of our democracy.
 We also work directly with many festivals, concert venues and partners to help extend our reach.
 At some events we have an even larger presence, running “Participation Row” social action villages or managing philanthropic programs that help music fans give back to their surrounding communities.

 Our board of directors includes Bob Weir of The Grateful Dead and many music and political heavyweights.
 They oversee a small full-time staff based in New York City.
 But the engine of HeadCount is really volunteers.
 Thousands of amazing people, coast-to-coast, forming a unique and tight-knit community of socially-conscious music fans.
 Check out our Who’s Who page to see their photos, bios and words.

 What do HeadCount volunteers do?

 Some register voters at concerts.
 Others go a step further and take on leadership roles.
 What we’re most proud of is that our volunteers consistently get noticed for their outstanding work ethic and abilities.
-More than a dozen have landed full-time jobs with some of our partners!
+More than two dozen have landed full-time jobs with some of our partners!
 And all our volunteers get to see lots of shows and meet cool people who share a love of music and democracy.
 Visit our volunteer page or opportunities page if you’d like to join the team!